top of page

 The Wizards' War

-From a young age, Natdhor understood that he was different from the others.
-He felt a force flowing within him.
-There was a calling that never ceased and tormented him day and night.
-Early on, he was selected to work with the advisor to the king of Zumur, and through this, he gained favor with the king.
-He was chosen for a unique detail: Natdhor slept less than two hours a day, and this made a significant difference to the old advisor who delegated more work to the young man.
-However, what the old advisor did not imagine was that before the second summer, he would fall gravely ill and depart from this world.
-This fact was meticulously planned and executed by Natdhor, who already had the king's complete trust.
-Through his proximity to the king, he soon convinced him to build the Temple of Zurh.
-The Temple, however, was constructed in a specific location that a voice commanded him.
-One night, while standing atop the Temple of Zurh, a large bird descended onto the parapet before him.
-A message was tied to the creature's leg.
-The message was brief and to the point.
-Soon after, the bird, resembling ancient falcons, transformed into a fearsome and horrifying winged creature, yet strangely, Natdhor found it beautiful and intriguing.
-The bird answered to a peculiar name that he would never forget.
-Shortly thereafter, he requested a few days from the king to attend to matters of the kingdom's interest.
-He left Zumur on a short journey.
-Upon his return, Natdhor was different.
-He had discovered his true purpose in the world.
-He only needed to carefully follow the steps provided, which he did.
-Until the Time of Shadows arrived, and mysteriously, Natdhor, the Master of the Shadows' Wizards, disappeared.
+From a very young age, Natdhor understood that he was different from everyone else.
+He felt a power coursing through him, a calling that never ceased, tormenting him day and night.
+Early on, he was chosen to work with the royal advisor of Zumur, earning a position close to the king.
+He was selected for a unique trait: Natdhor slept less than two hours a day, a detail that made a great difference to the aging advisor, who delegated more tasks to the young man.
+However, what the old advisor could not have predicted was that by the end of the second summer, he would fall gravely ill and leave this world.
+This event was meticulously planned and executed by Natdhor, who had already gained the king’s complete trust.
+Through his close relationship with the monarch, Natdhor soon convinced the king to build the Temple of Zurh.
+However, the temple was constructed in a specific location where a voice had instructed him to build it.
+One night, while standing atop the Temple of Zurh, a large bird landed on the battlements before him.
+Tied to its leg was a brief and direct message.
+As soon as Natdhor read the note, the bird, which resembled the ancient hawks, transformed into a terrifying winged creature, grotesque yet strangely beautiful and fascinating to Natdhor.
+The creature responded to a peculiar name that Natdhor would never forget.
+Shortly afterward, Natdhor asked the king for a few days to attend to matters of the kingdom’s interest.
+He left Zumur for a brief journey, but when he returned, something in him had changed.
+Natdhor had found his true purpose in the world, and he simply needed to follow the path laid before him, which he did with utmost care.
+Then came the Time of Shadows, and Natdhor, the Master of the Shadow Sorcerers, mysteriously vanished.

 WIZARD-WITCHES OF NARAISHM